Frimkron/djangogirlsmcr-tutorial/html/README.md

 A template is a file that we can re-use to present different information in a consistent format – for example, you could use a template to help you write a letter, because although each letter might contain a different message and be addressed to a different person, they will share the same format.

-A Django template's format is described in a language called HTML
+A Django template's format is described in a language called HTML.
 > This is covered in [How the Internet works](https://www.youtube.com/watch?v=oM9yAA09wdc) video should you wish to watch at a later date.

 ## What is HTML?